-The Company's surplus for the period ended 30 June 2023 was \$4,391,463.
+The Company's surplus for the period ended 30 June 2024 was \$467,449 (14 months ended 30 June 2023: \$4,391,463).

-During the period, the Company received research grants from the Commonwealth Government, NSW Health and various other grant giving bodies to fund its activities.
+During the year, the Company received research grants from the Commonwealth Government, NSW Health and various other grant giving bodies to fund its activities.
 The Company also received donations and conducted fundraising activities, the proceeds of which were used to fund current and future activities.